 - Erasure.
-You have the right to request that we erase any personal data that we hold about you, based on one of a number of grounds, including the withdrawal of your consent.
-This right does not extend to information which is not personal data.
+You have the right to request that we erase any personal data that we hold about you, based on one of a number of grounds, including the withdrawal of your consent. .
 We also reserve the right to retain your personal data in an anonymised form for statistical and benchmarking purposes.

 - Request to restriction of processing.
 This enables you to ask us to restrict the processing of your personal data in certain circumstances, for example if you want us to establish its accuracy or the reason for processing it.

 - Portability.
 You have the right to obtain copies of your personal data to enable you to reuse your personal data across different services and with different companies.
 You may also request that your personal data is transmitted directly to another organisation where this is technically feasible using our data processing systems.